 1999 to 2007: Dr. Victor M. Barroso was appointed as the third BSC President.
 He immediately mobilized his new team members to institute significant changes in the academic and administrative aspects of the college, which promise a continuing development to meet the challenges of the 21st century.

-2007 to present: The College obtained the University status with RA 9456 converting BSC to BSU, signed by President Gloria Macapagal-Arroyo.
-Dr. Victor M. Barroso was inaugurated the 1st BSU President, a vision fulfilled when he applied for presidency in 1999.
-Rigorous improvements are aligned to address the global perspective of the University.
+2007 to 2015: The College obtained the University status with RA 9456 converting BSC to BSU, signed by President Gloria Macapagal-Arroyo.
+Dr. Victor M. Barroso was inaugurated the first BSU President, a vision fulfilled when he applied for presidency in 1999.
+Rigorous improvements were aligned to address the global perspective of the University.